Chatham-Immersive-Media-Lab/ImmersiveMediaPocketReference/_notes/perceivingSpaceVision.md

 The above image animated using the NYPL [Stereogranimator](http://stereo.nypl.org/) tool.

+The animated image is actually a demonstration of *motion parallax*, which works similarly to stereoscopy.
+Motion Parallax, described below, is recognizing the position of points as they change *over time* as ones eye position moves.

 ### Convergence
 We are aware of our eye muscles, and the angle they are looking: Go cross-eyed.
 Now look very far away.
 As we focus on different objects at different distances, our eyes are angled at different amounts (from cross-eyed to parallel).
 We are aware of this angle, and thus can use this information to deduce how far away we are looking.